 Saffron (Optional)

 Sardinia grows saffron, and many recipes add a pinch for aroma and color.
-Saffron is optional, but it adds a local flavor to the pasta when used.
+Saffron is optional, but it adds a local flavor to the pasta.

 Local Cheese